1.0 General Information

 - Fellowships - Paid for teaching, research, or other services.

-- Lump Sum Payments for Labor and Material - Both labor and materials are withholding if both are required to complete the service.
+- Lump Sum Payments for Labor and Material - Both labor and materials are

-- Difficulty of Care Payments - Amounts paid to foster care providers for qualified foster care are not withholding applicable
+- Difficulty of Care Payments - Amounts paid to foster care providers for

-if paid for not more than 10 children under the age of 19 and not more than 5 individuals aged 19 or older.
+10 children under the age of 19 and not more than 5 individuals aged 19 or older.

-Exceptions to 1099 - NEC reporting
+Exceptions to 1099 - NEC reporting:

 - Commodities - Commodities are a quantity of goods.
 Items

-purchased such as office supplies, tools, clothing, etc. and are
+purchased such as office supplies, tools, clothing, etc. and are non-reportable,

-non-reportable, regardless of company ownership.
+regardless of company ownership.

 - Shipping and Handling